xrdocs/multicast/_tutorials/tree-sid-coe.md

 In our topology, there are two static Tree-SID policies configured ( sr_p2mp_root_198.19.1.5_static_c40 and sr_p2mp_root_198.19.1.5_static_c41).
 Both Tree-SID policies are rooted at Node-5 but are optimized for different route metric (
 TE and IGP respectively).
 The following shows a screenshot of one of the Tree-SID polices as rendered by the Crosswork Optimization Engine.

-Static Tree-SID summary:
+Static Tree-SID policy summary:

 ![TreeSID+COE static summary topology.png]({{site.baseurl}}/images/TreeSID+COE static summary topology.png)

-Static Tree-SID path:
+Static Tree-SID policy path:

 ![TreeSID+COE tree-sid path topology.png]({{site.baseurl}}/images/TreeSID+COE tree-sid path topology.png)

 We can see from the path topology that the Root is Node-5, Bud nodes are Node-1, Node-7 and the Leaf node is Node-4.

+Note: For Static Tree-SID only the PCE configuration is required to initiate the Tree-SID P2MP SR Policy on the control plane.
+The rest of the configuration are provided for completeness.

 ### Configurations